 Measure your recognition program’s effectiveness

 Recognition programs impact many different areas of an organization.
-Using a measurement system like employee net promoter score can provide a useful framework to measure the effect of recognition on factors like employee engagement and morale.
+Using a measurement system like the employee net promoter score can provide a useful framework to measure the effect of recognition on factors like employee engagement and morale.

 Successful recognition programs should positively impact other factors like performance, productivity, and turnover.
 You can use a number of ways to analyze changes in those areas, like survey tools, brief interviews or feedback sessions, and performance management software.
 Gather feedback on a regular basis, and use it to adjust your program where necessary.